Photo Edit Remove Object 1 e1780057643490

 What is the mercodia metabolic research award

-The Mercodia Metabolic Research Award is an annual international research award established to recognize outstanding and innovative contributions within metabolic disease research.
+The Mercodia Metabolic Research Award is an annual international research award recognizing outstanding and innovative contributions to metabolic disease research, spanning basic to clinical studies focused on hormone regulation.

-By focusing on emerging researchers, the award supports the next generation of scientists and contributes to the long-term development of metabolic research.
+With a particular focus on emerging researchers, the award contributes to the development of future scientific leaders and strengthens the long-term advancement of metabolic research.

 Who is the award for

-The award is aimed at emerging researchers, including postdoctoral fellows and early career scientists working within metabolic disease research.
+The award is aimed at emerging researchers, postdoctoral fellows, and early career scientists working within metabolic disease research.

 Photo Edit Remove Object 2